scrapy/scrapy/docs/topics/shell.rst

     shortcuts

 -   ``fetch(url[, redirect=True])`` - fetch a new response from the given URL
     and update all related objects accordingly.
-You can optionaly ask for HTTP 3xx redirections to not be followed by passing ``redirect=False``
+You can optionally ask for HTTP 3xx redirections to not be followed by passing ``redirect=False``

 -   ``fetch(request)`` - fetch a new response from the given request and update